Converting Polar to Rectangular Coordinates: A practical guide

 While the conversion process is relatively straightforward, certain aspects require careful attention to avoid errors:

-• Unit Consistency: Ensure that the angle θ is expressed in the correct units (degrees or radians) that your calculator or software expects.
+Unit Consistency: see to it that the angle θ is expressed in the correct units (degrees or radians) that your calculator or software expects.
 Inconsistent units are a common source of errors.

-• Quadrants: Remember that the angle θ determines the quadrant in which the point lies.
+Quadrants: Remember that the angle θ determines the quadrant in which the point lies.
 The signs of x and y will change depending on the quadrant.
-For instance, in the second quadrant, x is negative and y is positive.
+Take this: in the second quadrant, x is negative and y is positive.

 Advanced Applications and Extensions